sgort/css-mashlib/README.md

 # css-mashlib
-CSS with mashlib recipe and templates/pod
+CSS with mashlib recipe and NSS like templates/pod.

+This is a `http://localhost:3000` server for mashlib build test purpose.
+The repo is integrated with the [mashlib](https://github.com/SolidOS) stack build.

 ### config
 - package.json contains 2 dependencies :